 Ejecting the USB has been known as a necessary step of using a USB device, especially for storage (thumb drive).
 This is important to ensure the integrity of the data in the drive as well as in the host computer if they were transferring information back and forth.

-For those using Windows might already be familiar with this step, but how about Chrome OS?
+Those using Windows might already be familiar with this step, but how about Chrome OS?
 How to eject a USB drive from a Chromebook device?

 In the following article, you will learn how to properly eject a USB drive storage from your Chromebook, whether it’s a laptop or tablet.
 I will also cover some solutions to frequently encountered problems when doing so.

 Note: Make sure the USB drive is not in use and not in the middle of the data transfer.
 Otherwise, you would be at risk of losing data.

 1. Open the Launcher from the bottom left corner of the screen.

 3. Find your USB drive, right-click on it, and select Eject device.
 If you are new to Chromebook, right-click can be performed by using Alt+Click or tapping the touchpad with two fingers.

 4. You can also directly click the Eject icon.